NOTE: The asterisks are to personally denote the primary resources to check most frequently.

 Robert Epstein — former professor at Boston University, University of Massachusetts-Amherst, University of California-San Diego, the HAL College of Technology and Design (Japan), and University of the South Pacific.

-Robert Parry* — former investigative reporter for AP and Newsweek that uncovered many of the Iran-Contra stories, including the CIA-Contra drug trafficking, CIA assassination manual, and Oliver North’s connection to Iran-Contra; recipient of the George Polk Award and the Harvard Nieman Foundation I.F.
+Robert Parry* — former investigative reporter for AP and Newsweek that uncovered many of the Iran-Contra stories, including the CIA-Contra drug trafficking, CIA assassination manual, and Oliver North’s connection to Iran-Contra; recipient of the George Polk Award, Martha Gellhorn Prize for Journalism, and the Harvard Nieman Foundation I.F.
 Stone Medal for Journalistic Independence; and founder/editor of the oldest online investigative website, Consortiumnews.

 Robert Paxton — Mellon Professor Emeritus of Social Sciences at Columbia University, known as the “father of fascism studies.”